eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - utest
 - stest

+#### WorkloadControlLoop restarts a workload
+`swdd~agent-workload-control-loop-restart-workload~1`

+Status: approved

+When the WorkloadControlLoop receives a restart command, the WorkloadControlLoop shall:
+* create a new workload via the corresponding runtime connector (which creates and starts a state checker)
+* store the new Id and reference to the state checker inside the WorkloadControlLoop

+Tags:
+- WorkloadControlLoop

+Needs:
+- impl
+- utest
+- stest

-#### Workload task stops restarts after the defined maximum amount of restart attempts
+#### WorkloadControlLoop stops restarts after the defined maximum amount of restart attempts
-`swdd~agent-prevent-restarts-on-other-workload-commands~1`
+`swdd~agent-workload-control-limit-restart-attempts~1`

 Status: approved